mdziedzic/aroundtheworldin480days/wp-content/plugins/geo-mashup/readme.txt

 templates for control of output, and APIs for endless customization options.
 Some popular features are:

-  * Use Google Maps v2 or v3, or [OpenStreetMap](http://openstreetmap.org) as a map provider.
+  * Use [Google Maps v3](https://developers.google.com/maps/documentation/javascript/reference) or [OpenStreetMap](http://openstreetmap.org) as a map provider.
-  * Global maps can present your posts in many ways They can show just one category or custom post type, for example Clicking on a post marker shows a customizable summary of the post or page in an info window
+  * Global maps can present your posts in many ways They can show just one category, custom taxonomy term, or custom post type, for example Clicking on a post marker shows a customizable summary of the post or page in an info window
+  * A Geo Search widget enables searching for content by distance from a search location
+  * Marker clustering for Google maps
   * Location can be saved for all post types (including pages) users, and comments
   * Synchronize [Geodata](http://codex.wordpress.org/Geodata) with the Geo location mobile client and other plugins
   * Support for both standard WordPress [shortcodes](http://codex.wordpress.org/Shortcode_API) and [template tags](http://codex.wordpress.org/Template_Tags/How_to_Pass_Tag_Parameters) to add maps to your site.